Category Archives: Books

 • I now feel positively conversational with Norse deities in a way that Wagner never conceived.

-• The history of urban coffee vending is no longer mystery to me…and, I suppose, I now realize that it once was.
+• The history of urban coffee vending is no longer mystery to me…and, I suppose, I also now realize that it once was.

-• I have confirmed that Jack of “Jack and the Beanstalk” and Appalachian Jack Tale fame is someone I would be proud to meet one day…and simultaneously, be afraid that day to stand too near.
+• I have confirmed that Jack of “Jack and the Beanstalk” and Appalachian Jack Tale fame is someone I would be proud to meet one day…and simultaneously, be afraid on that day to stand too near.

 Wow.